stacksjs/stacks/storage/framework/.stacks/core/eslint-config/README.md

 })
 ```

-Running `npx eslint` should prompt you to install the required dependencies, otherwise, you can install them manually:
+Running `bunx eslint` should prompt you to install the required dependencies, otherwise, you can install them manually:

 ```bash
 npm i -D eslint-plugin-format